Bob Evans Restaurants: Beginning and consolidation

 In July 2004, Bob Evans Farms purchased the California-based Mimi's Cafe restaurant chain (operating under SWH Corporation) for $182 million.
 Mimi's Cafe had 144 locations throughout the U.S. at the time.
 They featured casual dining and American food with a French emphasis and decorative elements.
 Bob Evans Farms sold Mimi's Cafe to the U.S. branch of Groupe Le Duff in 2013.

 In an effort to update the company's image, Bob Evans debuted a new prototype design at their restaurant location in Xenia, Ohio, on August 17, 2009.
 The new look included flat-screen televisions, free Wi-Fi, curbside carryout services, and redesigned uniforms for staff.
 Its architecture and interior design drew inspiration from the Bob Evans family farm in southern Ohio in a way that the company called a "contemporary and relevant twist".

 CEO Steven Davis resigned in December 2014.

 In December 2015, the chain announced its intention to sell 145 properties to Mesirow Financial Holdings Inc. for $165–175 million.

-In January 2016, after "working closely with [its] suppliers and independent animal welfare experts", Bob Evans Restaurants CEO Saed Mohseni announced intentions to transition to 100 percent cage-free eggs by 2025, but later removed this commitment from its policy according to animal welfare charity The Humane League.